Table of Contents

 Galle is one of the best places to travel in Sri Lanka in winter because blue skies and sunshine appear all the time and a favourable climate for outdoor activities.
 The sea off Galle is on the side of a swimmer, whale watchers, divers, and snorkelers.
-Alongside snorkelling and boasting, there are many dozens of other activities for travellers in Galle rainforest trekking, surfing, visiting historical monuments, sampling delicious seafood, exploring wildlife are also among them.
+Alongside snorkelling and boasting, there are many dozens of other activities for travellers in Galle rainforest trekking, surfing, visiting historical monuments, sampling delicious seafood, venture on a jungle tour to explore wildlife are also among them.

 3. Winter in Sri Lanka – the best time to see the sunrise from Adam’s peak

 The stunning view from Adam’s peak should not be left out from Sri Lanka tour itinerary, this is a highly seasonal activity and you are well on your way to enjoy it.
 The Adm’s peak sits amidst the lush green forest of peak wilderness and it is the longest trek on the island.

 This is one of the most popular pilgrimage sites for the Buddhists due to the presence of the footprint of Buddha at the pinnacle of the mountains.
 Adams peak is the 3rd highest mountain on the island rising up to 2243 meters above sea-level.
 The trekking path to the top can be very crowded during this time of the year as lots of people are gathering to worship the footprint of Buddha.